 Tofu and Shirataki Noodle Stir-Fry

-- 5 tablespoons soy sauce or Bragg’s Liquid Aminos divided
+- 5 tablespoons tamari or Bragg Liquid Aminos divided

-- 14- oz. pkg. firm tofu drained and cut into small cubes
+- 14-ounce package extra firm tofu drained, pressed, and cut into 1-inch cubes

 - 2 scallions chopped

-- 1 package shirataki noodles drained and rinsed
+- 1 8-ounce package shirataki noodles drained and rinsed

 - 1 teaspoon toasted sesame oil